alexwestphal/alexwestphal.github.io/_posts/2015-09-01-derivative-flags-part1.md

 <img src="/flags/fern-BWB.svg" width="600" height="300"/>

-Note: The images I been able to get my hands on are an early design of Kyle Lockwood's and don't entirely match the official designs.
+Note: The images I have been able to get my hands on are an early design of Kyle Lockwood's and don't entirely match the official designs.
 Also the official version of the Black/White/Blue Fern uses a lighter colour of blue.